Barbershop 2: Back in Business

-In this sequel, the Chicago barbershop owned by Calvin (Ice Cube) still plays a central role in the community.
+In BARBERSHOP 2: BACK IN BUSINESS, the Chicago barbershop owned by Calvin (Ice Cube) still plays a central role in the community.
 Money is always tight, but he finds a way to help out anyone who needs it.
 Calvin is glad to see more jobs, money, and tax revenues coming into the Southside neighborhood, but worries that the community's history and flavor will be lost in a sea of chain stores.
 Things look bad when a chain barbershop called Nappy Cutz puts up an "opening soon" sign across the street.
 Once again, Calvin must decide whether to sell out.
 There's plenty of give and take between the denizens of the barbershop: Terri (Eve), Jimmy (Sean Patrick Thomas) now working for an alderman, secretive ex-con Ricky (Michael Ealy), Nigerian immigrant Dinka (Leonard Howze), white barber Isaac (Troy Garrity), and of course, extremely talkative Eddie (Cedric the Entertainer).
 The old gang is joined by Calvin's cousin-in-law, Kenard (Kenan Thompson), just out of barber school, and gets some visits from Beautyshop hairdresser Gina (Queen Latifah).

 Is it any good?

 Just as in the original Barbershop, the pleasures of the sequel are in the delightful conversations, especially when compared with the fake-hipness of most portrayals of African-Americans.
 Barbershop 2: Back in Business lets us listen in on conversations that are not just very funny; they feel much more authentic in the frank treatment of race, as the characters debate who they can "take credit for" and which white people they would be willing to have sex with.